robertorcosta/azure-docs.pt-br/articles/azure-signalr/signalr-howto-scale-signalr.md

 ## <a name="scale-on-azure-portal"></a>Dimensionar em portal do Azure

-1. No navegador, abra o [portal do Azure](https://portal.azure.com).
+1. No seu navegador, abra o [portal do Azure](https://portal.azure.com).

 2. Na página de serviço do Signalr, no menu à esquerda, selecione **escala**.